Imergent-Technology/Protogen/docs/multi-tenant-implementation-summary.md

 - **Discovery System**: Content discovery across tenant boundaries
 - **Social Features**: User interaction and content sharing

+### Content Sharing System
+- **Shared Content Registry**: Discoverable content across tenants
+- **Content Licensing**: Creative Commons and custom license support
+- **Dependency Management**: Ensure shared content dependencies are available
+- **Content Attribution**: Track creators and contributors across tenants
+- **Usage Analytics**: Monitor shared content usage and impact

+### Presentation System
+- **Timeline Engine**: Coordinate scene transitions and animations
+- **Animation Framework**: Custom animations and transitions
+- **Dependency Validation**: Automated publishing with dependency checking
+- **Tenant Customization**: Tenant-specific presentation themes
+- **Cross-Tenant Sharing**: Share presentations across tenant boundaries

 ## Conclusion

-The multi-tenant architecture has been successfully implemented, providing a solid foundation for scalable, isolated content management while maintaining the benefits of shared knowledge through centralized feedback aggregation.
+The multi-tenant architecture has been successfully implemented, providing a solid foundation for scalable content management with flexible sharing capabilities while maintaining the benefits of shared knowledge through centralized feedback aggregation.
 The system is ready for production use with the default tenant, and additional tenants can be created as needed.

 The next phase focuses on completing the snapshot system for fast content delivery, followed by enhancing the context management UI for better user experience.
-The Stage migration system will be implemented to provide a smooth transition path for existing users.
+Future phases will implement the Content Sharing System for cross-tenant collaboration and the Presentation System for timeline-based animations with dependency management.

+The system now supports both tenant-specific content and shared content across tenants, enabling collaborative knowledge building while maintaining proper isolation and attribution.